 Open Sky’s full-time support personnel are on duty 24 hours a day, 7 days a week.
 These on-call support personnel monitor radio and phone communications in case a team needs support of any kind, such as medical assistance, inclement weather management, supplies delivery, or logistics assistance.
 On-duty operations and field leadership team members carry cell phones to respond to any need for their support.
 In addition to on-duty support personnel, Open Sky has a team of emergency responders within a short distance of the field.
 We maintain strong relationships with local search and rescue teams and sheriff’s departments.

 Professional Medical Personnel and Nearby Medical Facilities

-The Open Sky medical team is sophisticated and well educated, consisting of a registered nurse, field EMT, psychologist, and other licensed clinical professionals.
+The Open Sky Medical Team is sophisticated and well educated, consisting of a Wilderness First Responders (WFRs), EMTs, a psychiatrist, and a doctor, as Medical Director.
 A member of our team is on duty every day, 24 hours a day, to provide medical assistance as needed.
 In most circumstances, the medical on-call staff provide phone consultation with field guides in the event of a minor injury or student illness.
 If warranted, the on-call staff will make arrangements for additional medical support or treat the student in person.

 Wilderness First Responder (WFR)

 The 80-hour WFR curriculum includes standards for urban and extended-care situations.
 Special topics include but are not limited to wound and infection management, realigning fractures and dislocations, improvised splinting techniques, patient monitoring and long-term management problems, environmental emergencies, and drug therapies.
 Source: NOLS www.nols.edu/wmi/courses/wildfirstresponder.shtml